-Several factors contribute to the inherent uncertainty in establishing estimated losses, including the length of time to settle long-term, severe cases, the long-term health implications of the COVID-19 pandemic, claim cost inflation (deflation) trends, current and future economic conditions, and uncertainties in the long-term outcome of legislative reforms.
+Several factors contribute to the inherent uncertainty in establishing estimated losses, including the length of time to settle longterm, severe cases, the long-term health implications of the COVID-19 pandemic, claim cost inflation (deflation) trends, current and future economic conditions, and uncertainties in the long-term outcome of legislative reforms.
 Judgment is required in applying actuarial techniques to determine the relevance of historical payment and claim settlement patterns under current facts and circumstances.
 In certain states, we have a relatively short operating history and must rely on a combination of industry experience and our specific experience regarding claims emergence and payment patterns, medical cost inflation, and claim cost trends, adjusted for future anticipated changes in claims-related and economic trends, as well as regulatory and legislative changes, to establish our best estimate of reserves for losses and LAE.
-As we receive new information and update our assumptions over time regarding the ultimate liability, our loss reserves may prove to be inadequate to cover our actual losses, and we have in the past made, and may in the future make, adjustments to our reserves based on a number of factors.
+As we receive new information and update our assumptions over time regarding the ultimate liability, our loss reserves may prove to be inadequate to cover our actual losses, and we have in the past made, and may in the future make, adjustments to our reserves based on various factors.

 Our estimates for losses and LAE include assumptions about the timing of closure and future payment of claims and claims handling expenses, such as medical treatments and litigation costs.
 Inflation is also incorporated in our reserving process through projections supported by historical loss emergence.
-Under the current elevated inflationary environment, additional inflationary considerations were included in determining the level and adequacy of our reserves, and particular consideration was given to medical and hospital inflation rates as these inflation rates have historically exceeded general inflation rates.
-To the extent that inflation causes these costs to increase above established reserves, we will be required to increase our loss and LAE reserve assumptions, which would reduce our earnings in the period in which assumptions are revised.
+Additional inflationary concerns are considered in determining the level and adequacy of our reserves for losses and LAE, and particular consideration is given to medical and hospital inflation rates as these inflation rates have historically exceeded general inflation rates.
+To the extent that inflation causes these costs to increase above our established reserves, we will be required to increase those reserves for losses and LAE, which would negatively impact our financial condition and results of operations.